Definition

 Boundary

-The boundary of a set is defined as the set of all point that lie in the closure but not in the interior of .
+The boundary of a set is the set of all points that belong to the closure of but not to its interior.

 Intuition